I am an SEO.

 As mentioned earlier, I’m a travel addict.
 I was born in the United States and lived there for many years, but as soon as I got the green light, I purchased a one-way ticket to the rest of the world.
 Don’t get me wrong, I love my roots, but this bird was born to fly.

 I’m currently located in Chiang Mai, Thailand but I’ve also lived in Costa Rica, Japan, and Bali.
-I’ve traveled to over 35 countries across the globe, but I normally gravitate to Asia as I really connect with the culture here.
-Chiang Mai in particular affords an incredibly laid back lifestyle, but at the same time, some of the world’s most successful digital entrepreneurs gravitate here.
+I’ve traveled to over 50 countries across the globe, but I normally reside in Asia as I really connect with the culture here.
+Chiang Mai, in particular, affords an incredibly laid back lifestyle, but at the same time, some of the world’s most successful digital entrepreneurs gravitate here.
 There’s a huge community of people killing it online.

-I’m not so active in the scene anymore, but if I’m out and nice beat comes on, you can count on me hittin’ the dance floor in no time.
+I’m not so active in “the scene” anymore, but if I’m out and a nice beat comes on, you can count on me hittin’ the dance floor in no time.

 Last by not least, I’m an avid student of yoga and meditation.
 I practice for at least 1-2 hours daily, every morning without exception.